arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 }
 {% endhighlight %}

-or, more concisely, as an expression-bodied member:
+or, more concisely, using an expression-bodied member:
 {% highlight csharp%}
 Func<string, string> GetSecretRevealer(string name) =>
   (message) =>  $"My name is {name} and I tell you: {message}.";
 {% endhighlight %}

-Now, there are no variables at all in `GetSecretRevealer`.
-Yet, the value passed in input is retained, just like the variable `name` in the previous example.
-So, when the returned function is invoked, the value can be retrieved again:
+It still works.
+Although there are no variables at all in `GetSecretRevealer`, the value passed in input is retained, just like the variable `name` in the previous example:

 {% highlight csharp%}
 var secretRevealer = GetSecretRevealer("James Bond");    // we provide a value